extollers/extol/README.md

 # Existing Features

-- ☑ a Prolog parser in Prolog that can parse itself
+- [x] a Prolog parser in Prolog that can parse itself
-- ☑ a Prolog generator for the parsed declarations
+- [x] a Prolog generator for the parsed declarations
-- ☑ runtime type checking
+- [x] runtime type checking

-(□ to do, → in progress, ☑ done)

 # Further ideas